Stability of spin dynamics for a spin-orbit coupled boson in a driven non-Hermitian double well: Stability analysis of spin dynamics for even and odd /

-In figure 3(a), we set the parameters $\nu=1$, $\Omega=100$, $\omega=50$, $\frac{\varepsilon_2}{\omega}=0.2$, and plot Im($\rho$) as a function of $\frac{\varepsilon_{1}}{\omega}$ and $\gamma$.
+In figure 3(a), we set the parameters $\Omega=100$, $\omega=50$, $\nu=1$, $\frac{\epsilon_2}{\omega}=0.2$, and plot Im($\rho$) as a function of $\frac{\epsilon_{1}}{\omega}$ and $\gamma$.
 We find that there are three types of boundary lines in figure 3(a), namely, type I, type II and type III.
-Then, what are the differences between boundary line type III and types I and II?
-To answer this question, we take $\gamma=0.64$ as an example to draw a horizontal dashed line, which intersects the three types of boundary lines at four points E, F, G, and H, respectively, as shown in figure 3(a).
-The coordinates of these four points are as follows: E($\frac{\varepsilon_1}{\omega}$,$\gamma$)=E(1.5479,0.64), F($\frac{\varepsilon_1}{\omega}$,$\gamma$)=F(3.1942,0.64), G($\frac{\varepsilon_1}{\omega}$,$\gamma$)=G(5.2101,0.64), and H($\frac{\varepsilon_1}{\omega}$,$\gamma$)=H(6.7612,0.64).
-Similar to figure 2(b), we set $\gamma=0.64$ and plot Im($\rho$) as a function of $\frac{\varepsilon_{1}}{\omega}$, see figure 3(b).
-It can be seen that when $\frac{\varepsilon_1}{\omega}=1.5479, 3.1942, 6.7612$, Im($\rho$) is equal to zero in figure 3(b).
-This indicates that when the parameters are taken on the continuous boundary line of type II and the continuous part of type III boundary line in figure 3(a), Im($\rho$) is equal to 0, and the system is stable.
-When $\frac{\varepsilon_1}{\omega}=5.2101$, Im($\rho$) is not equal to zero in figure 3(b).
-This indicates that when the parameters are on the discontinuous boundary line of type I in figure 3(a) and the system is unstable.
-To demonstrate the accuracy of this stability analysis, we select the initial state of the system to be $\mid 0,\uparrow\rangle$, and take the parameters $\frac{\varepsilon_1}{\omega}=1.5479$ and $\frac{\varepsilon_2}{\omega}=0.2$ corresponding to point E, and $\frac{\varepsilon_1}{\omega}=5.2101$ and $\frac{\varepsilon_2}{\omega}=0.2$ corresponding to point G in figure 3(a), to plot the evolution of probability over time, as shown in Figures 3(c) and 3(d), respectively.
-It can be seen that the probabilities are oscillating periodically and the system is stable in figures 3(c).
-In figure 3(d), the probabilities are growing exponentially and the system is unstable.
-This proves that the system is stable when the parameters are taken on the continuous part of type III boundary line, and the system is unstable when the parameters are on the discontinuous boundary lines of type I. It is worth noticing that, from figure 3(a), it can be seen that there are gaps near $\gamma=0.5+n$ and $\gamma=n$ ($n=0,1,2,...$) for the type III boundary line.
-When the parameter is taken within these gaps, Im($\rho$)$\neq0$ and the system is unstable, which is not shown here.
-Therefore, to ensure that the system only undergoes stable spin-flip quantum tunneling with corresponding to $\gamma=0.5+n$ or stable spin non-flip quantum tunneling with corresponding to $\gamma=n$, the parameters must be taken on the type II boundary line.
+Then, what is the difference between the type III boundary line and the type I and type II boundary lines?
+Similar to figure 2, we arbitrarily select a value of $\gamma$, such as $\gamma=0.64$ as an example to draw a horizontal dashed line, which intersects the three types of boundary lines at four points E, F, G, and H, respectively, as shown in figure 3(a).
+Then, we take $\gamma=0.64$ and plot Im($\rho$) as a function of $\frac{\epsilon_{1}}{\omega}$, see figure 3(b).
+It can be seen from figure 3(b) that point E on the type III boundary line is similar to points F and H on the type II boundary line in that they are all continuous points with Im($\rho$)$=$0, and the system is stable.
+The point G on the type I discontinuous boundary line is a jump point, with the corresponding Im($\rho$)$\neq$0, and the system is unstable.
+As an example, in figures 3(c) and 3(d), we take $\frac{\epsilon_1}{\omega}=1.5479$ corresponding to the continuous point E and $\frac{\epsilon_1}{\omega}=5.2101$ corresponding to the jump point G to evolve the probability over time.
+It can be clearly seen from figure 3(c) that the probabilities exhibit periodic oscillations, indicating that when the system parameters are taken from the continuous part of the type III boundary line, the system is stable.
+In figure 3(d), the probabilities increase exponentially with time, indicating that the system is unstable.
+This verifies our analysis.
+What needs to be particularly noted here is that in figure 3(a), the type III boundary line has gaps near $\gamma=0.5+n$ (see enlarged illustration) and $\gamma=n$ ($n=0,1,2,...$).
+When the parameters are taken within these gaps, Im($\rho$)$\neq0$ and the system is unstable, which is not shown here.
+At the same time, it can also be seen from figure 3(a) that for the system to undergo stable spin-flipping tunneling (corresponding to $\gamma=0.5+n$) or stable non-spin-flipping tunneling (corresponding to $\gamma=n$), the system parameters can only be taken from the type II boundary line.